rithmschool/intermediate_javascript/unit-01/09-intermediate-oop.md

 By the end of this chapter, you should be able to:

-* Create a diagram which is a high level solution to an OOP problem
+* Identify requirements, data, and processes for an OOP problem
-* Translate an OOP diagram into code
+* Translate a high level OOP design into code

 ### Solving Problems With Object Oriented Programming